 An attacker can tamper with URL parameters directly.
-For example, consider a web application that permits a user to select his profile from a combo box and debit the account:
+For example, consider a web application that permits a user to select their profile from a combo box and debit the account:

 In this case, an attacker could tamper with the URL, using other values for profile and debit: